 local restaurant with great coastal views.

-Cay, a nautical village, this is an especially easy, low-lying, route,
+nautical village, this is a generally easy, low-lying, route, the

 |Picturesque views to the outlying islands across the Sir